takuma-ru/vue-library-docs/docs/content/introduction/whatIsThis.md

 ::page
 ---
-title: Introduction
+title: What is This ?
 description:
 ---
-## What is This ?
 **Documentation template for Vue.js library.**

-It's an easy way to get started while maintaining the same extensibility as other documentation tools.
+Since it is based on `nuxt/content`, you can use the same features as nuxt/content.

+"Then wouldn't it be the same if I used `nuxt/content`?"
+If you think so, it is not true.
+This library implements additional functions necessary for library documentation.
+Therefore, you can create documents more easily than using `nuxt/content` as it is.

 ::